imphys/smlm_datafusion3d/README.md

 make
 ````

-Then open MS Visual Studio, by double clicking on ALL_BUILD.vcxproj and build all the targets.
+Then open MS Visual Studio, by double clicking on ALL_BUILD.vcxproj and build all the targets (press `F7`).
 You might need to manually build the targets expdist and gausstransform before building the other targets.

 ### Use the code